 Check the weather forecast of the area you want to spend your time in.
 Don’t forget to bring extra quilts and waterproof suits outdoors; temperatures can drop suddenly, especially during the night.
 When planning to camp and hike during the summer, pack cotton clothes to keep the heat and body sweat at bay.

-Pack all the camping essentials like tenting equipment, flashlight, a swiss-army knife, spare batteries, and a power bank in case of an emergency.
+Pack all the camping essentials like tenting equipment, flashlight, a swiss-army or a hunting knife, spare batteries, and a power bank in case of an emergency.
 If you are planning to go for a hike or want to explore the area, get a GPS device or at least use your smartphone’s GPS feature so that you don’t get sidetracked.

 Hygiene and First-aid